Lecrapouille/TimedPetriNetEditor/README.md

    generated::Grafcet g;
    g.debug();

+   // Add here init of your sensors

-   // The loop is for simulating time events of the system while (true)
+   // The loop is for simulating the runtime loop of your task while (true)
    {
       std::cout << "=========\n";

+      // Add here the reading of your sensors.
+For example:
+      // a = digitalRead(3);

+      // Do a single GRAFCET iteration.
+This will call internally
+      // T0(), T1(), ..
+P0() ...
       g.update();

+      // Uncomment for displaying states of the GRAFCET
       // g.debug();

-      std::this_thread::sleep_for(1000ms);
+      // Let suppose here the time step is 1 Hz. std::this_thread::sleep_for(1000ms);
    }